yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 something, and minutes to get something useful.
 This degraded to having to do overnight runs for large and huge scenes.
 The problem is hard.

-Our team warmup focused on one particularly computationally demanding part of the evaluation
+The thing we focused on first was one particularly computationally demanding part of the evaluation
 process: the daylight evaluation.
 For the uninitiated, daylight evaluation is something that tells you how much light accumulates on surfaces in the interior of a building for some stable lighting conditions outside.
 This is then done for tens of thousands of surfaces inside many rooms and many